Apartments for rent in Jacksonville: What will $1,700 get you?

 Listed at $1,604/month, this 867-square-foot one-bedroom, one-and-a-half-bathroom apartment is located at 112 W. Adams St.

-In the unit, you can anticipate hardwood flooring, a dishwasher and a balcony.
-The building includes an elevator.
-Good news for pet lovers: This property is both dog-friendly and cat-friendly.
-Expect a $400 pet fee.
+The unit has a balcony, hardwood flooring and a dishwasher.
+The building features an elevator.
+Good news for animal lovers: This property is both dog-friendly and cat-friendly.
+The listing specifies a $400 pet fee.

-Per Walk Score ratings, the surrounding area is extremely walkable and is relatively bikeable.
+According to Walk Score's assessment, the surrounding area is extremely walkable and is fairly bikeable.

 4890 Florida Club Circle (Secret Cove)

-The unit comes with granite countertops and hardwood flooring.
-Good news for animal lovers: The rental is both dog-friendly and cat-friendly.
-The listing specifies a broker's fee equal to one month's rent.
+In the unit, the listing promises granite countertops and hardwood flooring.
+For those with furry friends in tow, this property is pet-friendly.
+Expect a broker's fee equal to one month's rent.

-According to Walk Score's assessment, this location is car-dependent and isn't particularly bikeable.
+According to Walk Score, this location is car-dependent and isn't particularly bikeable.

 (See the complete listing here.)